Education in Kentucky: Before 1865

+Since 1865

+The mountain districts had very low levels of literacy until well into the 20th century.
+Schools were scarce and offered only a few months of classes for a few years.
+The problem of adult illiteracy led to the introduction of adult literacy classes, typified by "Moonlight Schools" introduced by Cora Wilson Stewart in Rowan County 1911.
+In 1914, the state extended moonlight schools to all counties.
+In the following two years, 40,000 adults were taught to read and write.

 K-12

 The Kentucky Board of Education is responsible for the development, coordination, and implementation of K-12 education in each of the commonwealth's 172 school districts.
-In the 2018-19 school year there were 648,369 students enrolled at 1,466 Kentucky public schools, which employed a total of 42,024 public school teachers.
+In the 2018–19 school year there were 648,369 students enrolled at 1,466 Kentucky public schools, which employed a total of 42,024 public school teachers.
 For the same academic year, approximately 19,634 students were homeschooled.

 The Kentucky Commonwealth Diploma

 In order to motivate Kentucky high schoolers to take a more demanding curriculum, the Kentucky Board of Education began awarding the Commonwealth Diploma in 1987.
 The Commonwealth curriculum required that the student take four Advanced Placement courses (one English, one science or math, one foreign language, and one elective) and sit for the Advanced Placement exam in at least three of the four areas (and receive at least an 8 combined total score).
 Students whose combined scores on any three Advanced Placement exams met or exceeded a given threshold are eligible to have their registration fees for those exams refunded.
-The program was discontinued following the 2011-2012 school year.
+The program was discontinued following the 2011–2012 school year.

 Kentucky Educational Excellence Scholarship (KEES)

 In 1998, the Kentucky General Assembly voted to utilize some of the profits generated by the state lottery to fund the Kentucky Educational Excellence Scholarship.
 The program was designed both to encourage high school students to take a pre-college level curriculum while in high school and to encourage them to pursue higher education in the commonwealth after graduation.

 To be eligible, students must attain a grade point average of 2.5 or higher in a rigorous curriculum (which in most high schools is the honors or college prep level) defined by the Kentucky Council on Postsecondary Education (CPE), and attend college at an eligible institution in the Commonwealth of Kentucky.
 The actual amount of the award is based on a combination of the student's grade point average and score on the ACT.
-The scholarship is renewable for four years, provided the student maintains his or her eligibility.
+The scholarship is renewable for four years, provided the student maintains eligibility.